 Click here for a map to our farm.
 Crops are usually available in

-before coming due to bad weather, etc. Strawberries: CALL - it
+May.
+Strawberries: CALL - it

 varies!
 Payment: Cash preferred; Will accept checks with id.